-An evaluation form will be emailed as a link to a Qualtrics survey for the cooperating teacher and the university supervisor at the mid-term and end of the semester.
-The cooperating teacher and supervisor should discuss the evaluation outcome with the student before submitting the survey.
-Student performance in the areas of communication skills, human relations and professional dispositions, content knowledge, pedagogical knowledge are assessed through at least 2 written evaluations based upon observations by the cooperating teacher or the program supervisor.
+An evaluation form will be emailed to the cooperating teacher by the course instructor prior to the end of the semester.
+Student performance in the areas of communication skills, human relations and professional dispositions, content knowledge, pedagogical knowledge are assessed through at least 2 written evaluations based upon observations by the cooperating teacher or the course instructor.
 Evaluations will be stored in each student's electronic record on Moodle.